- Civil Rights Training Video

 The USDA requires recipient state agencies (Maui Food Bank) to provide Civil Rights training to sub-recipient agencies (MFB member agencies) on an annual basis.

-- Food Safety Course — Required for meal programs
+- Food Safety Course — Required for ALL Partner Agencies

 Food Safety Education and Food Handler Certification Courses are free of charge through the Hawaii Department of Health.
 All meal service programs which prepare, cook and serve food to the public (including enrollment programs, youth clubs, camps) are required by DOH to have a person-in-charge obtain their Food Handlers Certification.
 Certifications are valid for 3 years.

-- Online Food Safety Course — Required for meal programs
+- Online Food Safety Course — Required for ALL Partner Agencies

 This Online Food Handler Certification Course can be taken at any time, however there is a fee.
 All meal service programs which prepare, cook and serve food to the public (including enrollment programs, youth clubs, camps) are required by DOH to have a person-in-charge obtain their Food Handlers Certification.
 Certifications are valid for 3 years.